data-8/zero-to-data-8/content/v2/pedagogy/syllabus/distribution.md

 ![nbgitpuller](nbgitpuller.png)

-For example, to pull [this repo](https://github.com/ds-modules/SW-282/tree/master/lab04/lab04.ipynb) into the JupyterHub at `https://datahub.berkeley.edu`, we would fill out the nbgitpuller link generator with:
+For example, to pull from [this repo](https://github.com/ds-modules/SW-282/tree/master/lab04/lab04.ipynb) into the JupyterHub at `https://datahub.berkeley.edu`, we would fill out the nbgitpuller link generator with:

 1. Fill in the JupyterHub URL field with `https://datahub.berkeley.edu`
 2. Paste the GitHub URL **to the repo** in the Git Repository URL field: `https://github.com/ds-modules/SW-282`